 Coronavirus Grant Income

 Coronavirus grant income received in the tax year should be included within the business profits.
 Please ensure that box 20.1 on the SA100 is completed.
 See Coronavirus Income help page for more information.

 Coronavirus Grant Income Overpaid & Payments on Account for the next year

 Any amount of Coronavirus grant income incorrectly claimed is repayable in full to HMRC.
 Ensure this is entered into the Coronavirus Income data entry.
 This will be shown in the calculation produced by Taxfiler.

 The grant income overpaid is automatically included in HMRC’s calculation of the payments on account for the following tax year.
 A claim to reduce the payments on account can be made.
 Click here for more information.

 Recording and reporting of SEISS grant income

 SEISS grant payments received must be included in the accounts prepared for a sole trader where accounts are being prepared in addition to the tax return completion.
-As SEISS is taxable on a receipt’s basis, any SEISS received after the accounting period has ended but before 6/4/2021 must also be included in the 2020/21 tax return in addition to the income declared through the accounts.
+As SEISS is taxable on a receipt’s basis, any SEISS received after the accounting period has ended but before the end of the tax year must also be included in the tax return for the tax year in addition to the income declared through the accounts.